Friday Family Email 9.8.23

 Digital Athletic Tickets for High School Sports

 Are you an SPS high school sports fan?
 Make sure to buy your SPS-hosted game tickets digitally.
 It’s the safest and fastest way to purchase tickets.
-Fans can buy tickets digitally through the HomeTown Ticketing website or Fan app.
+Fans can buy tickets digitally through the HomeTown Ticketing website or You can use Fan app to purchase tickets.

 This includes: